 Parents may use the parent questionnaire form to make a referral directly to CYPOT.
-Parents are encouraged to provide as much information as possible, and to speak to their child’s school SENCO (if relevant) about the referral.
+Parents are encouraged to provide as much information as possible, and to speak to their child’s school/nursery SENCO (if relevant) about the referral.

 Where to send the referral form:

 Completed referral forms can be emailed to: [email protected]